vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 The ACME protocol [RFC8555] offers a powerful framework for automating the issuance and validation of certificates, eliminating the need for user intervention.
 This capability has significantly streamlined the process of obtaining certificates for servers and infrastructure software.
 However, in shared environments, where multiple entities coexist, users often face limitations in modifying ACME client configurations.
 Consequently, they are forced to rely on manual certificate management systems or default Certificate Authorities (CAs) preconfigured for the shared environment.

 This document introduces a mechanism to address the aforementioned challenge by enabling the automatic discovery of ACME client configurations for relevant domain names within a shared environment.
-The solution leverages the DNS Certification Authority Authorization (CAA) Resource Record [RFC 8659] to identify the authorized Certification Authorities capable of issuing certificates for a specific domain name or set of domain names.
+The solution leverages the DNS Certification Authority Authorization (CAA) Resource Record [RFC8659] to identify the authorized Certification Authorities capable of issuing certificates for a specific domain name or set of domain names.

 By leveraging the power of CAA records, this mechanism empowers users with enhanced control and flexibility.
 Users can specify their preferences, choose from a broader range of certificate issuers, and even designate a backup Certification Authority.